 DISABILITY SPENDING IN THE STATES

-This study, funded in part by the Administration on Intellectual and Developmental Disabilities and by the National Institute on Disability and Rehabilitation Research, presents trends in federal, state, and local government spending for services and income maintenance for persons with intellectual and developmental disabilities (I/DD), mental health needs (MH), and physical and sensory disabilities.
+This study, funded in part by the Administration on Intellectual and Developmental Disabilities and by the National Institute on Disability, Independent Living, and Rehabilitation Research (Award H133G120010), presents trends in federal, state, and local government spending for services and income maintenance for persons with intellectual and developmental disabilities (I/DD), mental health needs (MH), and physical and sensory disabilities.

 Spending by federal, state, and local units of government constitutes a large proportion of the resources available to assist people with disabilities in the United States.
 These public funds pay for health care, income maintenance, special education, vocational rehabilitation and training, and long-term care including housing and related residential support services.
 Funds are allocated directly to individuals as well as to schools, health care organizations, and tens of thousands of nonprofit and proprietary disability services organizations.

 The findings of this study illustrate the increasing size and growth rate of disability spending as well as a strong, continuing shift away from the use of institutional and nursing facility care toward more individualized community residential and personal support services.

 For a more extensive discussion of disability spending trends and state-by-state data, see David Braddock's paper for the Federal Reserve Bank of Boston (PDF).

 You can also create 10 types of interactive charts that compare states and regions for fiscal year 2011 (to be updated through fiscal year 2013, later this year).
 Click the button below to get started.